Sciss/ScalaColliderUGens/README.md

 |`fragment`    |UGen that cannot be fully represented in the spec.
 For example, it has hidden or currently not represented argument types|`LocalBuf`|
 |`elem`        |Client facing class name differing from UGen|`JPverbRaw`|

+Furthermore, each UGen definition now must have a `type-id` attribute with integer value, giving a unique serialization id (positive value).

-Part of this information is used by ScalaCollider when building the UGen graph.
+Part of the attribute information is used by ScalaCollider when building the UGen graph.
 For example, subtrees which do not have any side effects are automatically removed.
 UGens which have side effects are those for which either of the following flags is set: `writes-bus` | `writes-buf` | `writes-fft` | `side-effect`.
 Furthermore, multiple occurrences of UGens which are functionally equivalent are collapsed.
 UGens are _functionally not equivalent_ if either of the